mza6120/hackaton2025Fall-Potion_Brewer/README.md

-# 🧪 Potion Craft Garden 🧪
+# 🧪 Potion Brewer 🧪

 A web-based potion crafting game inspired by Potion Craft, where you grow herbs, harvest ingredients, and brew magical potions.